wde0924/stilt/tutorials/wbb.md

   </div>
 </div>

-Then we can initialize our STILT project in our current directory within R using
+Then we can initialize our STILT project in our current directory within R `uataq::stilt_init()`.
+This function will prompt you through compiling the required binaries.

 <div class="terminal">
   <div class="terminal-osx-button"></div>